 FUFU Kawaguchiko doesn’t just stop at stunning views; their restaurant, Yamanoha, is a culinary delight.
 It’s where traditional kaiseki meets local Kawaguchiko ingredients, creating flavors that are as fresh as the forest air.
 Each room features a volcanic stone open-air bath—ideal for soaking with a glass of sake while the Mount Fuji breeze serenades you.

-With prices starting from £616 per night, FUFU Kawaguchiko is not just one of the best hotels in Japan; it’s an experience that will have you dreaming of Fuji long after you leave.
+With prices starting from £616 per night, FUFU Kawaguchiko is not just one of the good hotels in Japan; it’s an experience that will have you dreaming of Fuji long after you leave.

 ALSO READ: 7 Best Areas To Stay In Tokyo: Neighborhoods That Will Amaze You!